j0lly/Odin/README.md

         easy_install dnspython
         easy_install iptools

-    or you just simply download the library and then install by yourself :P
+    or you just simply download the library and then install by yourself :P

 ## usage